 Stephanie is also the founder and creator of Give + Share humanitarian software which helps mitigate risks during and after an urban humanitarian crisis.

 Periodically, Steph spends time in South East Asia as well as Mainland China producing music and art since 2008.
 In May 2020 Steph graduated from Queens Law and is currently studying Social and Applied Sciences through Queens University Faculty of Arts & Science.
-Steph also sits on Senate at Queens for Academic Development & Procedures as well as the roundtable on Academic Procedures.
+Steph also sits on Senate at Queens for Academic Development & Procedures as well as Academic Integrity.

 She was born in Selkirk Manitoba Canada and has five sisters and five brothers.
-Steph moved to Vancouver British Columbia Canada at age 19 and has since branched out internationally.
+Steph moved to Vancouver British Columbia Canada at age 19 and branched out internationally in her mid-twenties.

 To view her CV click here.